DmitryKurova/GentleMoon/README.md

 # GentleMoon
 # Project leader: Ferlin Ferdinand
-# Staff or member helping: Cyrus Eden Teo, Albert Carey, Izz Dazrin, Afqah, Safiyy Iman
+# Staff or member helping: Cyrus Eden Teo
 # Note: This project does not commit anything illegal

 A private social space where forums, messaging, and reels come together—built by students, for everyone.

-Part of FINIXCrew Developer Project

-What is FINIXCrew Developer?

-FINIXCrew Developer is a community of students passionate about coding and collaboration.
-We build projects together, learn from each other, and create tools that put users first.
-GentleMoon is one of our flagship projects—proof that students can build meaningful, privacy-respecting alternatives to mainstream social media.

 What is GentleMoon?